How Does a Home Equity Line of Credit Work?

 Fixed Interest Option

 Some HELOC lenders offer a fixed-rate advance option.
+(BECU offers up to three fixed-rate advances at one time.)
 With these, you borrow a lump sum at a fixed interest rate and a fixed term.
 The lump sum becomes part of your overall balance on your credit line.
 As you pay down the principal on your fixed rate advance, that amount becomes available to use on your credit line.

 The minimum amount for the lump sum may differ.
 At BECU, the minimum is $5,000.